cse264/final-project/README.md

 * Must use a library or framework not discussed/used in class
 * Must use an outside REST API in some way (Outside as in external, like the Reddit API, etc)

+* Feel free to build off other projects and frameworks.
+For example [https://github.com/sahat/hackathon-starter] is a great starter project that you can build on top of.

 ### Instructions
 Build your team and write a document describing your application to me by Mon Oct 23, 2023.
 I will approve your web application idea.
 In your paper, include:
 * the name of your application